J Hus: 2016-2019: Common Sense and Big Spang

+2019–present: Big Conspiracy and Beautiful and Brutal Yard

-Hours after his release from prison in April 2019 he made a surprise appearance on stage at Drake's concert at the O2 Arena in London.
+Hours after his release from prison in April 2019, he made a surprise appearance on stage at Drake's concert at the O2 Arena in London.
+In November he released the single "Must Be".
+He then released the singles "No Denying" and "Repeat".
 In December 2019, J Hus announced he will no longer tour for "the next 3/4 years, maybe more".
 He also stated that following his next album, he would have no more features but that he wanted to work with Burna Boy and 21 Savage.
+J Hus' second album Big Conspiracy was released in January 2020, and became his first number-one album.

+In July 2022, he was featured on Burna Boy's song "Cloak & Dagger" off his album Love, Damini.
+In May 2023, he released his first song as a lead artist since 2020 with "It's Crazy".
+He followed this up in June with the single "Who Told You" with Drake, which peaked at number two on the UK Singles Chart.
+On 29 June, he announced his third album Beautiful and Brutal Yard and its release date of 14 July with a trailer narrated by Idris Elba.
+A day before the album's release, he released the single "Militerian" with Naira Marley.
+Beautiful and Brutal Yard debuted at number-one on the UK Albums Chart, becoming his second chart-topper.

+In July 2025, J Hus featured as a surprise guest at Wireless Festival alongside Drake.

 Personal life

-J Hus is a supporter of Arsenal F.C.
+He is a supporter of Arsenal F.C.

+He also has a child, not much is known about the child however.

 Legal issues

 In 2011, J Hus was arrested outside Westfield following a "mass attack" on four people, which ended in one of them being stabbed.
-He'd already received a referral order that year after being caught with a knife in public.
+He had already received a referral order that year after being caught with a knife in public.

-In 2014 and 2015, he was arrested and served stints in Her Majesty's Feltham Prison.
+In 2014 and 2015, he was arrested and served stints in His Majesty's Feltham Prison.
 He accrued six convictions for ten offences between 2011 and 2016, including for carrying a knife and for violent disorder.
 He has also been given an ASBO.

 In September 2015 the musician was admitted to hospital after being stabbed five times in London.
 Whilst in hospital, he was criticised for posting on Instagram a photo of him making a gang sign from his hospital bed with the message "5 stab wounds could never stop me #AntiCh #F***DaOvaSide".
 The attack left him with mild PTSD, for which at the time of his 2018 imprisonment he was seeing a therapist.